-The Marathe’s dog, Peter Pan alias Shimu, was 11 years old and had osteoarthiritis.
-Despite their producing the requisite papers to affirm as much, the General Body of their society had nevertheless resolved to ban pet animals from using apartment lifts.
-That was what prompted the Marathes to fight it out, and file a complaint before the concerned Consumer Disputes Redressal Forum under the Consumer Protection Act.
-The Consumer Forum upheld their contentions, and held that the housing society’s move to ban pets amounted to ‘deficiency in service’ to its members.
-The use of the apartment lift by their dog Peter Pan alias Shimu, was then allowed.
+The Marathe’s dog, Peter Pan, or Shimu, was 11 years old.
+He had osteoarthritis.
+They provided documents proving the dog’s condition.
+The society continued banning pets from using apartment lifts.
+The Marathes decided to fight it out in court.
+They filed a complaint at the Consumer Disputes Redressal Forum, under the Consumer Protection Act.
+The Consumer Forum upheld their contentions.
+They held that the housing society’s move to ban pets amounted to ‘deficiency in service’ to its members.
+The court allowed Peter Pan to use the elevator again.

-The D’Souzas had 2 dogs – Barney, a labrador, and Dash, a mongrel.
-They resided on the 10th floor of their apartment building, and were shocked when their housing society’s general body passed a resolution at a meeting, resolving to charge pet owners extra, for the use of the elevators by their pets.
-They challenged the same at the concerned Consumer Disputes Redressal Forum ; and the society’s diktat was struck down.
+The D’Souzas had 2 dogs – Barney, a Labrador, and Dash, a mongrel.
+They resided on the tenth floor of their apartment building.
+The D’Souzas were shocked when their society’s general body resolved to charge pet owners extra for bringing their pets into the elevator.
+They challenged this at the concerned Consumer Disputes Redressal Forum and the society’s diktat was struck down.
 This was the famous case in which the Consumer Forum observed that pets are members of the modern, urban family, and can use the lift for free.

 The judgments that were actually passed are here:

-- A scanned copy of the Ajai Marathe judgement (in Marathi) can be see in the gallery below
+- A scanned copy of the Ajai Marathe Judgement (in Marathi) can be seen in the gallery below

 - An English translation (by Mr Ajai Marathe) of his judgement can be seen here